dimagi/commcare-cloud/hosting_docs/source/operations/6-supporting-users.rst

 Supporting Your Users
 ================

-The following guide explains how to set up processes/systems in order to provide support to various platforms users, such as mobile users, application building teams, etc.
+The following guide explains how to set up processes/systems in order to provide support to various users who may interact with your CommCareHQ instance such as mobile users, application building teams and reporting teams etc.

 ---------------------------
 Why set up a Support System